gudnuf/bolt12-prism/README.md

 }
 ```

-Setting the `outlay_factor` to `0.8` means that total outlays will be only 80% of the incoming amount.
-This is an implicit "pay-to-self" of 20%.
+Setting the `outlay_factor` to `0.75` means that total outlays will be only 75% of the incoming amount.
+This is an implicit "pay-to-self" of 25%.
 This feature allows a Prism member to host the prism.

+> An `outlay_factor` of `1.1` means total outlays will be 110% of incoming events.
+This can be used for things like "employer matching" or similar schemes.

+Split percentages are normalized over all members of the prism.
+So, in the case above, each prism member will receive an equal split (i.e., 33.33%) of the total outlays.

-Note that if `destination` is a pubkey, then [keysend](https://docs.corelightning.org/reference/lightning-keysend) is used for payouts.
+> Note that if `destination` is a node pubkey, [keysend](https://docs.corelightning.org/reference/lightning-keysend) is used for payouts instead of BOLT12.

 ### Delete a prism